famulare/famulare.github.io/_posts/2022-05-02-About-this-blog.md

 tags: About
 ---

 My name is Mike Famulare and I've been working as an epidemiological modeler at the [Institute for Disease Modeling](www.idmod.org) for a decade now.
-In that time, I've been part of a lot of things---some you might've heard of like the [Seattle Flu Study](www.seattleflu.org) and [very stressful days in February 2020](https://www.nytimes.com/2020/03/01/health/coronavirus-washington-spread.html) or [This Podcast Will Kill You](https://thispodcastwillkillyou.com/2020/05/04/covid-19-chapter-11-modeling/) ([transcript](http://thispodcastwillkillyou.com/wp-content/uploads/2021/04/TPWKY-COVID-11-Modeling.pdf)), and [many you probably haven't](https://scholar.google.com/citations?hl=en&user=TPWwr18AAAAJ&view_op=list_works&sortby=pubdate).
+In that time, I've been part of a lot of things---some you might've heard of like the [Seattle Flu Study](www.seattleflu.org) and [very stressful days in February 2020](https://www.nytimes.com/2020/03/01/health/coronavirus-washington-spread.html) or [This Podcast Will Kill You](https://thispodcastwillkillyou.com/2020/05/04/covid-19-chapter-11-modeling/) ([transcript](http://thispodcastwillkillyou.com/wp-content/uploads/2021/04/TPWKY-COVID-11-Modeling.pdf)), and many you probably haven't ([Google Scholar](https://scholar.google.com/citations?hl=en&user=TPWwr18AAAAJ&view_op=list_works&sortby=pubdate)).

 During this time, I've grown a lot of strong opinions, partially formed and not-so-loosely held, about the practice and philosophy of mathematical modeling in epidemiology.
 Before the COVID-19 pandemic, I was mostly content to daydream and chat about this stuff over lunches.
 For about 18 months during the pandemic, when I spent a lot of time working voluntarily[^1] in close coordination with the Washington state Department of Health, I had a very direct outlet for my thoughts about the best[^2] ways to help people make good decisions amid uncertainty[^3].
 Since withdrawing to better address the enormous toll that work took on my mental health and family[^4], I'm left with a lot of feelings about how to be a _good modeler_[^5] that are bigger and messier than the things I normally do at work can contain.
 So I need a place to work some stuff out.
 Hence this blog.